transentis/bptk_py/README.md

 It requires a python-parsed version of the model containing the set of equations.
 We employ [transentis' sdcc parser](https://bitbucket.org/transentis/sd-compiler)  for this.
 An example model is available in [simulation_models/](simulation_models/)

 ## Installation
-To install the package, cd to the directory of the package (the git repo's root) and type ``pip install .`` Pip will install the package and make it available system-wide.
+To install the package, cd to the directory of the package (the git repo's root) and type ``pip install .`` .
+Pip will install the package and make it available system-wide.
 Now you can start working with the package

-## Initialization with
+## Initialization in Python
-To initialize the framework and get access to the API methods (see later sections), use these lines:
+To initialize the framework in your own python script / jupyter notebook and get access to the API methods (see later sections), use these lines:
 ```
 from BPTK_Py.bptk import bptk
 bptk = bptk()
 ```
+Now you are ready to play around with the APIs!

 ## Scenarios
 Scenarios are the heart of each simulation.
 A scenario defines which simulation model to use, the source model and has a name.
 It may override model constants and define strategies.
 The latter change constants in different steps of the simulation.
 See the "strategy simulation" section for details.